 It’s completely fine to combine sofas with lazy bags and even folding chairs.
-In fact, this kind of customization capabilities and randomness might give the place a more casual and less formal look.
+In fact, this kind of customization capabilities and the randomness might give the place a more casual and less formal look.

 When it comes to the issue of entertainment, which is something that you absolutely must tend to on the first occasion, it’s smart to choose options that encourage A) teamwork and B) competitiveness.
 Table tennis, especially when played in a 2 vs. 2 fashion can be quite efficient in boosting the team synergy.
 Other options are table soccer or a pool.
 When it comes to competitiveness, even a pinball machine can do wonders, seeing as how everyone will want to see their initials in the high score list and there’s a special appeal to the idea of being an office champion.